marketable-it-skills/s17-ws2024-module_c-lyon-heritage-site/project-description.md

 ## Requirements

+### Homepage

+The homepage displays a list of all pages and subfolders for the users.

 ### URL Routes

-Define URL routes for listing content, accessing pages, and querying tags:

-#### Examples

-- `/heritages/2024-09-01-example-page` shows the page for `2024-09-01-example-page.html` or `.txt`
+Using the defined URL paths, users can view folder contents, display a selected page, and list pages containing a specified tag.
+The URLs for individual pages, subfolders, or tags are defined as follows:

+**Content listing**:

+- `/`: Displays the homepage with a list of all pages and subfolders.

-- `/heritages/sub-folder-name` lists the pages and sub-folders inside `sub-folder-name`
+- `/heritages/sub-folder-name` lists the pages and sub-folders inside `/sub-folder-name`

+**Displaying page content**:

-- `/heritages/sub-folder-name/2024-09-10-welcome-to-lyon` shows the file inside `sub-folder-name`
+- `/heritages/2024-09-01-example-page-1` shows the page for `/2024-09-01-example-page-1.html` or `.txt`

-- `/heritages/sub-folder-1/sub-folder-2/2024-09-10-welcome-to-lyon` works the same for nested folders
+- `/heritages/sub-folder-name/2024-09-02-example-page-2` shows the page for `/sub-folder-name/2024-09-02-example-page-2.html` or `.txt`

-- `/`: Index listing.

-- `/heritages/YYYY-MM-DD-title`: Displays content page.

-- `/heritages/sub-folder-name`: Lists sub-folder contents.

 - `/tags/tag-name`: Lists pages containing the specified tag.

-### Content Listing

-The list shows titles and summaries, linking to individual pages.
-Exclude:

-- Pages dated in the future.
-- Draft pages — that is, files where the `draft` key is set to `true` in the front-matter.
-If the `draft` key is missing or set to any value other than `true`, the page is not considered a draft.
-- Pages without a valid date prefix (i.e., the first 11 characters not in `YYYY-MM-DD-` format).

-Sub-folders are listed alphabetically, followed by content pages in reversed alphabetical order (latest at top).

-### Tags and Search

-Implement tag filtering (`/tags/tag-name`) and a search input for page titles and content, supporting multiple keywords separated by `/`.

 ### Content Pages